vishal230400/eRUPT_Tasks/task3/README.md

 - **Accomplishment**: Successfully created a C code to interact with FoundationDB, and retrieve 10k Key-Value pairs using different streaming modes.
 - **SubTask Completion**: The sub-task was fully completed.
 - **Obstacles**:
-    - I had few issues while fetching using \x00 \xff, which I solved but going through the documentation and some use of Chatgpt to understand.
     - The observations seems to be different to that of in JAVA, so I am bit confused on the behaviour, maybe I have made some mistake in my implementation.

 ## Compare single getrange vs multiple getranges sent in parallel: